 Interleukin-6 (IL-6) inhibitors

 IL-6 inhibitors (e.g., tocilizumab, siltuximab) are being trialled in COVID-19 patients for the treatment of virus-induced cytokine release syndrome.
 These drugs are already approved in some countries for other indications.
 A meta-analysis of 23 observational studies found that tocilizumab plus standard of care may reduce mortality and the need for mechanical ventilation in patients with severe disease.
-However, the randomised controlled COVACTA trial failed to meet its primary end point of clinical status, and found that tocilizumab did not improve mortality.
-Full results are yet to be published.
+The randomised controlled phase 3 EMPACTA trial found that tocilizumab reduced the need for mechanical ventilation in hospitalised patients compared with placebo, although there was no statistical difference in mortality between the two arms.
+However, the randomised controlled phase 3 COVACTA trial failed to meet its primary end point of clinical status, and found that tocilizumab did not improve mortality.
+Full results of both trials are yet to be published.
 The National Institutes of Health guidelines panel recommends against the use of IL-6 inhibitors for the treatment of COVID-19 except in the context of a clinical trial.

 Antigranulocyte–macrophage colony-stimulating factor (GM-CSF) monoclonal antibodies